Cosmetic Compliance

 • Senior Associate at Tilleke & Gibbins Cambodia

-Dino Santaniello is the head of Tilleke & Gibbins’ office in Laos.
-He has broad experience across many fields of law, including patents and trademarks, privacy and data protection, corporate establishment, licensing, and commercial transactions.
+Dino Santaniello is a consultant in Tilleke & Gibbins’ Laos office.
+He has broad experience across many fields of law, including corporate establishment, intellectual property, privacy and data protection, licensing, and commercial transactions.
 Dino advises both domestic and international companies on legal matters in Laos and Thailand, and based on the strengths of his client service and legal expertise, is recognized as leading lawyer in Laos by Asialaw Leading Lawyers, Chambers Asia-Pacific, IFLR 1000, and The Legal 500 Asia Pacific.
-Prior to joining Tilleke & Gibbins, Dino worked as an in-house counsel in the insurance and oil and gas industries.
-During this time, he advised on corporate and commercial issues, as well as intellectual property matters such as trade secrets and restrictive covenants.
-Dino has spent significant time in studying foreign languages with the aim of helping inbound investors entering into Asian markets.
-He is fluent in French, English, Lao, and Thai, and he is conversant in Korean.

 • Director at Tilleke & Gibbins Myanmar